 The Veterans Burial Fund is a fund set up for veterans who have at least 90 days of wartime service.
 If the estate, real and personal, does not exceed $40,000 excluding the homestead, the family will receive $300 towards the burial expenses from Genesee County.
 The veteran must also have been a resident of Michigan for a period of six months before entering the service, or for a period of three years immediately preceding death.

 The Michigan Veterans Trust Fund is a state fund set up for veterans who have at least 180 days of wartime service and have a short-term emergent situation.
 In most cases, veterans apply for food, utility bills, rent, mortgage, taxes, clothing and other items deemed as an emergent need.
 The Trust Fund Committee meets on a monthly basis.

 Homeless Veterans can get assistance with medical treatment, temporary shelter, housing and employment.
-A representative from the U.S. Department of Veterans Affairs is available at the Department of Veterans Services every other Friday from 9:00 a.m. to 11:30 a.m.
+A Social Worker from the U.S. Department of Veterans Affairs is available at the Department of Veterans Services on Thursdays from 9:30 a.m. to 11:00 a.m.